Yellow Dog Poop — Why Is My Dog Passing Yellow Stools?

 Pancreatitis

 This is inflammation of the pancreas which occurs as a result of digestive enzymes leaking into the pancreatic tissue.
-Abdominal pain, depression, lack of appetite along with vomiting and diarrhea can occur in some dogs.
+Abdominal pain, depression, loss of appetite along with vomiting and diarrhea can occur in some dogs.
 Chronic pancreatitis can sometimes lead to diabetes in your pet.

 Gallbladder problems